 Yep, that is correct.
 My big bank was giving me a WHOPPING 0.050% annual percentage yield.
 I mean, what the hell?
 They get to provide me with some insignificant rate, while then go out and loan this money to someone for 9% APY.
 What a business model!

 I don’t normally get upset, but I am getting screwed.
 This is half of the national average, which is already way too low to begin with.
 I only put money in the account to keep better track of it, but I didn’t expect to receive nothing for it.
 Ridiculous, just ridiculous.

-I might move some of my money to Ally.
+I might move some of my money to Capital One 360.
 Anyone have any experience with them?

 What kind of interest rate are you getting on your savings account?